 MAKING LAW FAIRER

-Arts Law continues to advocate for changes to the law that would make sure First Nations artists and communities get a fairer deal.
+Arts Law continues to advocate for changes to the law that would make sure Aboriginal and Torres Strait Islander artists and communities get a fairer deal.

 - Fake Arts Harms Culture Campaign

 In 2016, Arts Law, alongside the Indigenous Art Code and Copyright Agency, launched the Fake Arts Harms Culture campaign.
 The campaign aims to educate and advocate for law reform to recognise the cultural rights of traditional knowledge holders and communities.

 - WIPO Inter-Governmental Committee Meeting on Traditional Cultural Expressions

 Arts Law has been attending the World Intellectual Property Organisation’s (WIPO) caucus meetings for more than a decade and strongly supports steps towards international recognition of Indigenous rights, particularly around ICIP and Traditional Knowledge.

 - For further information on how we are advocating to make the law fairer see our Law and Policy Reform Page